Skip to content

 }

-You can also set tool_choice to "none" to force the model to call no tools.
+You can also set tool_choice to "none" to force the model not to call any tools.

 Streaming

-Streaming tool calls work similarly to streaming regular responses: set stream to true and you’ll receive a stream of event objects.
+Streaming tool calling is very similar to streaming normal responses: set stream to true and receive a stream of events.

 Streaming tool calls: